mustermaxs/FH-MTCG/README.md

 ## `BattleWaitingRoomManager`
 + handles the queue where lonesome players wait for an opponent
++ uses `ConcurrentDictionary<User, TaskCompletionSource<Battle>>` to store a pending battle request
++ as soon as two players are paired up for a battle, the `PerformBattle` method gets mutexed and the `BattleManager` proceedes with the battle on a single thread

 ## `QueryBuilder`
 + uses simple string concatenation to simplfy and shorten the expressions needed to write to query the database